 How to Become a Certified Medical Biller

 While a medical billing certificate program will prepare you for a new career, you will likely receive quite a bit of additional training on the job.
-You may be required to take continuing education courses or be trained actively by a fellow biller in your first weeks.
+You will need to become familiar with laws specific to the state and the industry in which you are working, as well as the differences between the major insurance plans, Medicare, and Medicaid.

 Necessary Skills and Qualities